mahirjain25/guides/src/pages/cplusplus/terms-to-know-for-beginners/index.md

 ```

  If you realised , the `\t` command created a _tab space_ between the two texts .
 This is one kind of special command in C++.
 These special commands are known as *Escape Sequences* .
  They are used to print certain special characters a compiler cannot display.
+Other examples include escape sequences for inserting a newline or using a backslash.
+These have been described below.
 #### Useful escape sequences -

 * `\'` to print a single inverted comma